IRT-SystemX/InteractiveAI/docs/developer-guide.md

-# Development Guide - Cab Assistant Platform
+# Development Guide - InteractiveAI Assistant Platform

-Welcome to the development guide for the Cab Assistant Platform.
+Welcome to the development guide for the InteractiveAI Assistant Platform.
 This guide provides an overview of the development process, including setting up the environment, running the application, and contributing to the project.

 ## Table of Contents